Sami0412/cards/README.md

     - Used to print out info to the terminal, mainly for debugging
 - Import statement is like Using statements in C#

-# The Project
-- Create an application that simulates a deck of cards, with the following functionality:
-    - newdeck: create list of playing cards (array of strings)
-    - print: log out contents of deck of cards
-    - shuffle: shuffle all cards in deck
-    - deal: createa "hand" of cards
-    - newdeckFronFile: load a list of cards from local machine

-# Notes
 ## Variable Declaration
 var card string = "test" == card := "test"
 - Go is statically typed but will infer type in some instances